pixelgrade/gridable/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 2. Edit a post, page or a custom post type
-3. Enjoy the "Add Row" button
+3. Enjoy the "Add Row" button in the editor toolbar.

 == Changelog ==

+= 1.2.4 =
+* Fixed strange nbsp characters when switching between Visual and Text mode

 = 1.2.3 =
-* Improve handling and display of empty columns *
+* Improve handling and display of empty columns
-* Fix column resize when the WordPress editor has borders *
+* Fix column resize when the WordPress editor has borders

 = 1.2.2 =
 * A better handling of columns and rows CSS classes